Norvik-Alexian/Python-University/2. Python_DataTypes/README.md

 ### Decimals
 Decimals allows to define floating-point numbers with fixed number of digits after dot.
 Simple float has problems with results because of hardware limitations, in this case decimals also can be useful.

+### Fractions
+Fractions allows to define rational numbers (numerator and denominator), we can perform mathematical expressions for such values using =,-, etc.